hellange/poor-mans-smu/README.md

 The code in this repo is currently only a UI prototype.
 It uses displays and libraries I have worked with before.
 Refer to by blog entries in the 'display' category: https://weatherhelge.wordpress.com/category/display/, especially https://weatherhelge.wordpress.com/2018/02/06/5-800x480-capacitive-touch-lcd-with-built-in-ft811-graphics-controller/

-The schematics directory contains various schematics that have been scanned from other sources.
+Note:
+The refs/ directory contains stuff that is not relevant for the source code.
 Just to keep it somewhere.
-The schematics are not related to the code at all.